SoyGema/pySC2_minigames/README.md

 30 seconds

 #### Additional Notes
 Objective for your agent/AI is to determine which side will win.
 In order to do that, you have to gather as much information as possible in limited amount of time.

-After 2 seconds of pause, both side will march toward each other and start their bloody battle until only one side of the army stand on the battle ground.
+### Notes for scripted agent and/or agent Policy Design (separate good agents from bad ones)
+* Optimal policy will predict the outcome of the battle having a high degree of accuracy in a early stage of the game visualization ( before 2 seconds )

 ## TitanEX1
 https://github.com/TitanEX1

- ## DefeatRavagersRepairCyclones ( Debugged - reviewed with autohr asked )
+ ## DefeatRavagersRepairCyclones ( Debugged - review with author asked )

  ![alt tag](https://github.com/SoyGema/pySC2-minigames/blob/master/images/TitanEX1/DefeatRavagersRepairCyclones.png)

  ### Description
 Defeat Zerg enemy using the repair function by SCVs.
-Learn to focus fire
+Learn to micro focusing fire and reparing units while attack

 ### Initial State